Skip to main content Skip to footer

 Benefits of using the RACI model in project management

-The proverb—too many cooks spoil the broth—is centuries old.
-However, Princeton University concluded it was true following their research into the ‘wisdom of crowds’.
+The proverb “too many cooks spoil the broth” applies well to project work when too many people are involved, and there is no clear ownership.
+Princeton University concluded it was true following its research into the ‘wisdom of crowds’.

-You instinctively know when there are too many people getting involved in a specific task.
-It can even lead to conflict as each team member tries to exert an influence on tasks that shouldn’t need their input.
+You instinctively know when too many people are getting involved in a specific task.
+It can even lead to conflict, as each team member tries to exert influence over tasks that shouldn’t require their input.

-Without documented roles and responsibilities it’s harder to stop people from moving outside their lane and harming the smooth running of the project.
+Without documented roles and responsibilities, it’s harder to prevent people from straying outside their lane and disrupting the project’s smooth running.

-Using a RACI matrix helps to make sure that each task is only worked on by the right, relevant people.
+Using a RACI matrix helps ensure that each task is worked on only by the right, relevant people.

 Further benefits of using the RACI model include:

 • It prevents team member burnout.
 Once you have drawn up the RACI matrix, you can easily see if any team member is overloaded with too many tasks on the project.
-If your project has a single person shouldering most of the load, it creates a weak link that could spell disaster for the project if that person fails to deliver.
+If your project has a single person shouldering most of the load, it creates a weak link that could spell disaster if that person fails to deliver

 • It provides clarity of purpose.
 Clarity of roles gives team members a purpose.
 If everyone can figure out immediately what they and others are doing using the RACI matrix, then this should result in a smoother workflow

-Call a meeting for all the project’s stakeholders to produce a RACI matrix together, where you can get agreement on this new iteration of everyone’s roles and responsibilities.
+Call a meeting with all the project’s stakeholders to produce a RACI matrix together, so you can reach agreement on this new iteration of everyone’s roles and responsibilities.

 When you should use RACI

-The RACI model is a great solution when multiple people are involved in a project and you need clarity.
-It helps avoid searching for answers across multiple team members and stakeholders.
+The RACI model is a great solution when multiple people are involved in a project, and you need clarity.
+It helps avoid the need to search for answers across multiple team members and stakeholders.
 Another bonus of using RACI is that it gives team members confidence.
 Everyone knows exactly what they are responsible for and who to turn to when necessary.

 • Government regulators